-Delhi: Mosque in South West district attacked before dawn, allege residents
+Delhi: Dwarka mosque in South West district attacked before dawn, allege residents

 A mosque in Dwarka locality of South West Delhi was allegedly attacked by miscreants in the early hours of Friday.
 Police first described the incident as mischief, but later denied it took place, a resident told Scroll.in.

 The mosque is located near Shahjahanabad Apartments in Sector 11, Dwarka – nearly 40 km away from the North East district, where violent clashes earlier this week took at least 42 lives.
-Mosques were among the buildings vandalised and set ablaze in North East district.

 An imam, who does not wish to be identified, told Scroll.in that the attack took place at around 2.30 am.
 He said the attackers threw stones, bottles at the mosque and broke the window pane.
 The miscreants also allegedly shouted “Jai Shri Ram” slogans after throwing stones.
 Another imam and a security guard were also present at the mosque when the incident took place.